-Statement 6: All LTC facilities must have adequate training, staffing and resources to assess and treat common mental health conditions during COVID-19 and other infectious disease outbreaks.
+Statement 6: All LTC facilities must have adequate training, staffing, and resources to assess and treat common mental health conditions during COVID-19 and other infectious disease outbreaks.

 While mental health conditions are common in LTC settings(11), access to mental health and psychiatric services in LTC is limited(14).
-Canada has shortage of geriatric psychiatrists which is unlikely to improve substantially in coming years(41).
+Canada has a shortage of geriatric psychiatrists which is unlikely to improve substantially in coming years(41).
 Research has suggested that COVID-19 has resulted in an increase in behavioural symptoms of dementia in LTC resulting in an even greater need for mental health care^(42,43).
 It is therefore important that all LTC facilities have adequately trained staff and sufficient resources to assess and treat common mental health conditions, during COVID-19 and similar periods of infectious disease outbreaks when access to mental health resources is even more limited.

 Staff training approaches are among the best supported interventions for addressing behavioural symptoms of dementia in LTC settings(31).
-Guidelines recommend that all LTC facilities provide staff with training in the assessment and management of common mental health disorders^(44,45) such as delirium and depression(44), management of neuropsychiatric symptoms, and responding to emergent mental health crises(46).
-These training programs require access to trainers (often associated with geriatric mental health programs) as well as resources to allow staff to attend these courses as part of their paid employment while ensuring an adequate number of staff are available to support the ongoing needs of LTC residents.
-Some LTC homes may have mental health champions or embedded mental health resources provided by either the LTC facility or through partnerships with provincial mental health programs or telemedicine(47).
+Guidelines recommend that all LTC facilities provide staff with training in the assessment and management of common mental health disorders ^(44,45) such as delirium and depression(44), management of neuropsychiatric symptoms, and responding to emergent mental health crises(46).
+These training programs require access to trainers as well as resources to allow staff to attend these courses as part of their paid employment while ensuring an adequate number of staff are available to support the ongoing needs of LTC residents.
+Some LTC homes may have mental health champions or embedded mental health resources provided by either the LTC facility or through partnerships with provincial mental health programs.
+Mental health care provided by LTC staff can be supplemented by regional outreach programs or telemedicine(47).